dogweather/forkful/content/en/elm/strings/deleting-characters-matching-a-pattern.md

 weight: 5
 ---

-## What & Why?
-Deleting characters matching a pattern means to wipe out specific sets of characters from text, based on rules (patterns).
-Programmers do this for text cleaning, data processing, or to simplify input before parsing.

 ## How to:
 Elm doesn't natively support regex, but you can simulate character deletion.
 Here's an example using `String.filter` to remove digits from a string.